 Energex continues to monitor influencing factors and technologies in the residential and commercial BESS market to evolve our relevant standards, safety and connection requirements.
-We recognise the potential for BESS to provide network benefits (addressing peak demand and/or power quality issues) and customer benefits; however, we also recognise the barriers to effectively utilising this developing resource.
+We recognise the potential for BESS to provide network benefits (addressing peak and minimum demand and/or power quality issues) and customer benefits.
+However, we also recognise the barriers to effectively utilising this developing technology.

-The number of BESS installations connected to the Energex network was around 6,800 BESS in June 2022.
-The average capacity of a home BESS is around 10kWh.
-Experience from the testing of BESS available on the market suggests that there is opportunity for increased sophistication in the systems operation that would increase the potential value that the systems provide to the network and customer.
-Improved market signals would be required to stimulate these improvements.
+The number of BESS installations connected to the Energex network was 10,600 (June 2023).
+The average capacity of residential BESS continues to increase to 11.5 kWh.
+Experience from BESS testing indicates there is opportunity for increased system operation sophistication that would increase the potential value to the network and customers.
+Improved market signals will also assist to stimulate these improvements.